Antibiotic prophylaxis for leptospirosis

 Leptospira infection is a global zoonosis caused by spirochetes of the genus Leptospira.
 It causes endemic disease among agricultural workers and others regularly exposed to flooded fields and livestock, or other sources of animal urine.
 Outbreaks of leptospirosis also occur among immune-naive individuals who may be exposed because of changing environmental conditions, travel, or occupational or recreational activities, for example.
 This review assesses the evidence for or against use of antibiotic prophylaxis against Leptospira infection.

-Adults, Both sexes, Child health, Children, Combatant, Epidemic, Flash flood/Flood, Health, Heavy rain, Infections and infectious diseases (all), Skin infections, Zoonotic and other parasitic infections
+Adults, Both sexes (for groups of both male and female persons), Child health, Children, Combatant, Epidemic/Endemic, Flash flood/Flood, Health, Heavy rain, Infections and infectious diseases (all), Skin infections, Zoonotic and other pathogens